Skip to main content

 Always disclose your criminal record if asked by a CBSA officer.
 The legal consequences of misrepresentation are far more serious than the inadmissibility itself.

-Want a personalized analysis?
+Want a detailed breakdown?

-Our AI-powered reports analyze your specific situation against IRPA sections and provide a detailed risk assessment.
+Our detailed breakdowns explore your circumstances against IRPA sections and provide a detailed complexity overview.

 Frequently Asked Questions

-My US misdemeanor was expunged — can I enter Canada freely?+
+My US misdemeanor was expunged, can I enter Canada freely?+

 No. An expungement, sealing, or dismissal under US law does not eliminate Canadian inadmissibility.
 Canada assesses your criminal history independently.
 A vacated conviction may be a positive factor in a rehabilitation application, but it does not prevent CBSA from considering the underlying conduct.